fimion/alex-party/posts/2019-06-02-gif-to-svg-a-story.md

 ![dory-funk.com](/uploads/dory-funk-com.png)

 I opened up the background in a separate tab and watched it.
-After a bit, I thought to myself, "Couldn't you acheive this with SVG?" and thus began several hours of painstakingly recreating it by hand as an SVG.
+After a bit, I thought to myself, "Couldn't you achieve this with SVG?" and thus began several hours of painstakingly recreating it by hand as an SVG.
 Animations and all.

 ![starry night](/uploads/starry-night.svg)